Reading time: 6 min.

 You may also experience the same side effects you had the first time unless you switch to a lower strength or less frequent application.

 Depending on how long it’s been since you last used Minoxidil, you may go through a phase of Minoxidil shedding again.
 If you’ve only taken a short break from Minoxidil (less than two or three months), you might be able to avoid this.
-But if it’s been longer than a few months since you last used Minoxidil, expect to see some additional shedding.
+If it’s been longer than a few months since you last used Minoxidil, expect to see some additional shedding.

 How long does it take for Minoxidil to leave your system?